What are Barriers to Entry?

 - Limit pricing: When existing firms set a low price and a high output so that potential entrants cannot make a profit at that price.

-- Advertising: It is also a sunken cost.
+- Advertising: These are sunk costs.
 The higher the amount spent by incumbent firms, the greater the deterrent to new entrants.

-- Contracts, patents, and licenses: It becomes difficult for new firms to enter the market when the existing firms own the license or patent.
+- Contracts, patents, and licenses: It becomes difficult for new firms to enter the market when the existing firms own licenses, patents, or exclusivity contracts.

 - Loyalty schemes: Special schemes and services help oligopolists retain customer loyalty and discourage new entrants who wish to gain market share.

 - Switching costs: These are the costs incurred by a customer when trying to switch suppliers.
 It involves the cost of purchasing or installing new equipment, loss of service during the period of change, the efforts involved in searching for a new supplier or learning a new system.
 These are exploited by suppliers to a large extent in order to discourage potential entrants.

 Barriers to Entry in Different Market Structures

 |Type of market structure||Level of barriers to entry|

 |Monopolistic competition||Medium barriers to entry|